 I can fall with the best of them.
 Really.
 It’s almost a spiritual gift for me.

-Years later I learned that “Mr. Traynor time” was actually a special school program to help kids with under-developed coordination.
+Years later I found out that “Mr. Traynor time” was actually a special school program to help kids with under-developed coordination.
 Yay me.
 Ahem.

 “When I said, ‘My foot is slipping,’ your love, O Lord, supported me.”
-(Psalm 94:18) This verse in Psalm 94 makes the invisible truth of God’s supportive love visible to my slippy-soul today.
+(Psalm 94:18) This verse in Psalm 94 makes the invisible truth of God’s supportive, loyal love visible to my slippy-soul.
 Love is so much more powerful than I know.
 So much more present in God’s heart for me than I realize.
+Thank you, Jesus!

 God’s love supports us when we slip.

 And I know what it’s like to slip.
 Not just on boardwalks.
 I know what it’s like to slip by snapping at my husband or kids.
 By saying unkind words and thinking unholy thoughts.
 By prioritizing everyone and everything else above the Lord…